 By Kerry O’Malley Cerra

-In September of 2001, I, along with the rest of the world watched in horror as the attacks on New York City, The Pentagon, and in the sky over a tiny Pennsylvania town unfolded; yet as heart-wrenching as it was to watch on TV—I was glued to my TV for days—I was also swept up with the sense of patriotism that swelled deep for months after.
+In September of 2001, I, along with the rest of the world, watched in horror as the attacks on New York City, The Pentagon, and in the sky over a tiny Pennsylvania town unfolded; yet as heart-wrenching as it was to watch on TV—I was glued to my TV for days—I was also swept up with the sense of patriotism that swelled deep for months after.
 Everywhere I turned, red, white, and blue saluted people across town from t-shirts, to pins on our lapels, to flags boasting in the sky.
-Neighbors who usually came home, pulled into their garages, and closed the door never to be heard from, suddenly stopped in their front yards to talk.
+Neighbors–who usually came home, pulled into their garages, and closed their doors–suddenly stopped in their front yards to talk.
 People came together in ways I’d never experienced before.

 Within a day or two of the attacks, my alternating moods of anger, sadness, and pride suddenly had a new emotion to deal with.
 Fear.
 It was discovered that Mohammad Atta, the hijacker of American Airlines flight 11, lived just around the corner in my smallish town of Coral Springs, Florida—over 1,000 miles away from the closest attack.
 What if I’d seen him around?
 What if my family and I had eaten next to him at a restaurant?
 It stunned me to the core.

-Flash forward to the days following September 11, I found myself doubting my friend.
-Doubting his family, who could have helped these terrorists somewhere along the way.
-Did they?
-I’d love to say the answer was quickly a clear no, but I’d be lying.
-It took me a day or two to really know in my gut that they weren’t involved.
+Flash forward to the days following September 11, I found myself doubting my friend’s family when I’d heard they were being questioning in connection to the attacks.
+Had they helped these terrorists somewhere along the way?
+I’d love to say I believed they were innocent, but I’d be lying.
+It took me a day or two to really know in my heart that they weren’t involved.
 Not these loving, welcoming people.
 I hated myself for having ever wavered in my thoughts of them to begin with, but the emotion of that tragedy ran deep.
-The emotion controlled me.
+The emotion and fear of those days controlled me.

 Not long after, I talked to my friend and asked how he and his family were doing.
-He told me that the FBI had questioned his parents, and though they were cleared, life had become difficult for all of them.
+He told me that the FBI had cleared his parents, but life had become difficult for all of them.
 I listened to him talk, and though I didn’t admit it to him then that I had doubted them myself, he knows now.
 So do his parents, and I cannot thank his father enough for reading several drafts of this book and helping me get it right.

 I’d like to note that the timing of the events in my book are real: the times of the planes hitting, the days and times of the President’s speeches, and Tropical Storm Gabrielle that blew through Florida in the days following 9/11.
 Even the NFL canceling games that following weekend is true.
 However, the final mosque scene is entirely fictional.
 Though there were mosque attacks around the country, there were no mosque attacks in Coral Springs, nor is there a mosque in town.
 I took some creative licensing with that, in order to tell a story about where the road of prejudice can lead.
 The story of the mother is fictional, and yet her back story is based on a real American hostage incident that occurred in Sudan in 1973 and involved an Arab PLO terrorist group called Black September.
 The depth that the mother was able to add to this story, because of her past, is one I hope kids in classrooms all around the country will be able to learn from.
 We cannot let fear control us.